wal06seismo/walidbenmansour/index.md

 ## Appointments

-* 2020-present: Postdoctoral Research Associate, Department of Earth and Planetary Sciences at Washington University (US)
+* 2020-present: Postdoctoral Research Associate, Department of Earth and Planetary Sciences at Washington University (USA).
-* 2018-2020: Postdoctoral Fellow, Department of Earth and Environmental Sciences at Macquarie University (Australia)
+* 2018-2020: Postdoctoral Fellow, Department of Earth and Environmental Sciences at Macquarie University (Australia).

 ---
 ## Education